rafaelsetragni/IosAwnFcmDist/README.md

 ## License

-IosAwnFcmDist is available under the MIT license.
-See the LICENSE file for more info.
+IosAwnFcmDist is available for free in debug mode and under license purchase for release mode.
+See the LICENSE file for more information.